 Companies have the option of terminating the employee under a No Tolerance policy or offering a Last Chance Agreement.
 If your company adopts a Last Chance policy, the employee is extended an offer to retain his/her job through the signing of a last chance agreement, whereby they agree to seek help through an Employee Assistance Program (EAP).
 When the EAP professional determines that the employee is making satisfactory progress, he/she is allowed to return to work contingent on passing a return to duty test and may be subject to additional follow-up testing after they have resumed employment.
 A No Tolerance Policy would terminate the employee's employment.

 The US Department of Transportation (DOT) and the United States Coast Guard (USCG) has drug and alcohol testing requirements of safety-sensitive employees employed in the aviation, railroad, public transit, trucking, maritime, and pipeline industries.

 A Consortia/Third Party Administrator (C/TPA) is a service agent that assists employers in meeting the requirements of the federal testing programs.
 Services may include: policy development or review; supervisor and employee training; coordination of drug and alcohol testing (urine collection, alcohol testing, laboratory, medical review officer (MRO), substance abuse professional (SAP) services); and random testing program management.

 Yes, A WorkSAFE Service is a C/TPA.
-We assist employers with the federally mandated testing program requirements of the FMCSA, FTA, USCG, and PHMSA.
-We do not handle aviation (FAA) or railroad (FRA) programs.
+We assist employers with the federally mandated testing program requirements of the FMCSA, FRA, FTA, USCG, and PHMSA.
+We do not handle aviation (FAA) programs.
 You may call us for referrals to service providers that may be able to assist you.